dalequark/document-pipeline/README.md

 Now that you've created those BigQuery tables, you can deploy the cloud functions:

 - tag_article.py
-- analyze_receipt.py
+- analyze_invoice.py

-As you deploy, you'll need to set the environmental variables `ARTICLE_TAGS_TABLE` and `RECEIPTS_TABLE` respectively to their BigQuery table IDs.
+As you deploy, you'll need to set the environmental variables `ARTICLE_TAGS_TABLE` and `invoiceS_TABLE` respectively to their BigQuery table IDs.
 For the `analyze_receiept` cloud function, you'll also need to [create an API key](https://cloud.google.com/docs/authentication/api-keys and set the environmental varialbe `GOOGLE_API_KEY` to that key (this script uses the Google Places API to find information about businesses from their phone numbers).

 [This documentation](https://cloud.google.com/functions/docs/quickstart-python) shows you how to create a Python cloud function on Google Cloud.